 As the Coronavirus (COVID-19) crisis has so deeply impacted our community, the Hudson-Webber Foundation wanted to express our concern and hope for the continued health and safety of all of you who are our grantee partners, our colleagues, and our friends.
 The information below describes how the Foundation has changed our work and responded to support our grantees and the Detroit community.

 Foundation staff are working remotely, conducting all business electronically and telephonically.
-Please know that we are equipped to conduct all business activities without disruption.
+Please know that we are conducting all business activities without disruption.
 If you have questions related to your grant such as information about payments, reporting, or other activities, including whether grant obligations can be modified in light of unforeseen hardship, please contact us and we will respond promptly.

 As a response to the COVID-19 crisis and its impact on Detroit’s economy and communities, the Hudson-Webber Foundation has approved the following grants:

 • $171,000 to the United Way for Southeast Michigan to support its COVID Winter Relief program, as well as for subgrants to support ongoing pandemic-related community relief activities to:

 • $100,000 to TechTown Detroit for the Community Development Minigrant program launched by Co.Act Detroit and Community Development Advocates of Detroit.